 Friedrich Schiller died in 1805.
-At age of 45.
-During his lifetime, Schiller was a close friend with the famous writer Johann Wolfgang von Goethe.
+At the age of 45.
+During his lifetime, Schiller was a close friend with the famous writer, Johann Wolfgang von Goethe.
 What was his source of joy?
 If you look at his biography, clearly it is not when he was a young man attending a Military Academy.
-We can only guess that he was happy when he could do what he was best at: writing.
+We can only guess that he was happy when he could do what he was best at writing.

 We do know that he was an exceptional composer who struggled against deafness.

 Interesting is that many of his most accomplished works were created during the time he was – deaf.
 In a note dated October 6, 1802, and referred to as “The Heiligenstadt Testament,” he writes: “O you men who think or say that I am malevolent, stubborn or misanthropic, how greatly do you wrong me.
 You do not know the secret cause which makes me seem that way to you and I would have ended my life — it was only my art that held me back.
 Ah, it seemed impossible to leave the world until I had brought forth all that I felt was within me.”
 Art.
 Contributing.
 Creating.

 Gustav Klimt.
 A painter, raised in poverty.
 Scandalous at his time, a lifelong bachelor with countless affairs.
 It is said that he fathered 14 children along his way.
 What made him happy?